armno/blog/content/styleguide/index.md

 Base `line-height` is `1.5`.
 Otherwise use browser defaults from [Normalize.css](https://necolas.github.io/normalize.css/).

 ### Paragraphs

+Maximum width of text elements are set to `40em`.

 <p class="lead">
 This is a leading paragraph: <code>p.lead</code>.
 It has a slightly less <code>line-height</code>